lucydot/projects_list/index.md

 At the moment all of these projects are in the area of [Research Software Engineering](https://rse.ac.uk/what-is-an-rse/).
 The projects are designed to have a real, tangible impact on the efficiency and impact of research conducted in our group.

-I've given a rough indication of how challenging each project is: ⭐ = straight-forward, :star::star::star::star::star: = can it even be done?
+I've given a rough indication of how challenging each project is: ⭐ = straight-forward, ⭐⭐⭐⭐⭐ = can it even be done?
 However the difficulty will vary depending on your previous experience and skill-set, so do not take it _too_ literally.
 There is also scope to extend each project if you find you need an extra challenge!

 If you are looking for something based within the domains of materials science or physics please contact me directly.